PLIDA - Progetto Lingua Italiana Dante Alighieri Certification

 Seattle, WA 98116

-Registration must arrive on the day of the registration deadline or before.
+Registration must arrive not later than the day of the

 Definition of Level A1, A2, B1, B2, C1 and C2